How to Cold Call: The Complete Guide for Sales Reps

 The Multi-Touch Approach

-Cold calling works best as part of a coordinated sequence.
-Research shows that sales teams using coordinated sequences (calls, emails, LinkedIn) see up to 37% more conversions compared to single-channel efforts.
+Cold calling works best as one part of a coordinated sequence.
+Research shows that teams running coordinated sequences (calls, emails, LinkedIn) see up to 37% more conversions than single-channel efforts.

 A typical sequence might look like: